coollog/TCP/README.md

 Encapsulates the methods and variables for a CLIENT-type socket.
 Mostly, it sends data, and waits for ACKs from the server side.
 Uses *TCPSockClientTimer* to handle timeouts.

 ## TCPSockClientTimer
 Maintains a segment queue of un-ACKed segments, and also manages a timer that whenever it times out, the first segment in the queue is resent.
 See *Segment.Buffer* for details on the segment queue.
+Only one timer is active, and any restarts of the timer invalidates any previously attached timeout event.

 ## TCPSockServer
 Encapsulates the methods and variables for a SERVER_LISTENER-type socket.
 Maintains a backlog queue of attempted connections that haven’t yet been accepted.